 Booking a train ticket in Georgia: major train destinations

 Georgian railway is a state-owned company that operates all local / domestic trains within the country.
 Railway network connects all major cities and towns making it convenient to travel between capital city Tbilisi and other major destinations.
+Our train tickets reservation service is designed to assist travelers in advance bookings.

 Read about train types in Georgia